That uncomfortable sound of quitting

 There are no right or wrong answers about giving up a sport.
 Talk with your child before signing them up for a sport or activity.
 Do they want to participate?
 Do they understand the time commitment and cost?
 If your child still wants to quit, try to find out all their reasons.

-6. Conflicting activities.
 Sometimes a child loses interest in an activity because there are too many conflicting demands on his time: soccer, tennis, cello, schoolwork — it can get overwhelming trying to fit it all in.
-Several experts agreed that when it comes down to eliminating one or more activities, it should be the child’s choice what to eliminate, unless it involves a team sport.
+Several experts agreed that when it comes down to eliminating one or more activities, it should be the child’s choice what to eliminate.

 Read my tips on how you can encourage your child’s success.
 And please leave us a comment with your questions or thoughts!